 What is the difference between patentable and infringing?

-Can a concept be both patentable and infringing?
-Can your patent protect you from infringement?
-One of the most common misconceptions about patents is the notion that a patent protects the patent owner from infringing the patents of others.
+Can a new product be both patentable and infringing?
+Would a patent protect you from infringement?
+One of the most common misconceptions about patents is the notion that a patent protects its owner from infringement.

-It sounds so reasonable – “I have a patent.
-Therefore, I should be able to make my patented product, right?”
+It sounds reasonable.
+“I have a patent, so I should be able to make my patented product, right?”
 Wrong.

 Need to get a patent or avoid infringement?
 Call US patent attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to see how we can help you develop a smarter patent strategy.